osexton1/StarWars/README.md

-# StarWars
+# Star Wars

-This repo is for a task
+This repo was used to practice Vue, specifically querying an API (swapi) and displaying the information sent back in a table.